AdroMine/Cleaning-Data-Project/readme.md

 The two sets were now merged using the `rbind` command.

-To get the final independent data set with average of each variable for each activity and subject, the `data.table`'s notation of `[]` were used to aggregate and summarise (using the `.SD` functionality).
+To get the final independent data set with average of each variable for each activity and subject, the `data.table`'s notation of `[]` was used to aggregate and summarise (using the `.SD` functionality).
 The summarised data set was in a wide form.

 The summarised data set was finally written to a text file.